dreo-team/hass-dreoverse/README.md

 2. [Create an issue](https://github.com/dreo-team/hass-dreoverse/issues/new) on GitHub with all the collected information

 > **Note:** Our team is actively expanding device support.
 When reporting unsupported devices, please provide as much detail as possible to help us prioritize and implement support for your model in future updates.

+## Acknowledgments

+We would like to thank [Jeff Steinbok](https://github.com/JeffSteinbok) for his pioneering work on the unofficial Dreo integration at [https://github.com/JeffSteinbok/hass-dreo](https://github.com/JeffSteinbok/hass-dreo)

+We also extend our gratitude to all community members who have supported the Dreo ecosystem through testing, feedback, and development.